-- Routine women's health care, which includes breast exams, screening mammograms (X-rays of the breast), Pap tests, and pelvic exams, as long as you get them from a network provider. - Flu shots (or vaccines), COVID-19 vaccinations, Hepatitis B vaccinations, and pneumonia vaccinations, as long as you get them from a network provider. - Emergency services from network providers or from out-of-network providers. - Urgently needed plan-covered services, which are services requiring immediate medical attention that are not emergencies, provided you are temporarily outside the service area of our plan, or it is unreasonable given your time, place, and circumstances to obtain this service from network providers with whom our plan contracts.
+• Routine women's health care, which includes breast exams, screening mammograms (X-rays of the breast), Pap tests, and pelvic exams, as long as you get them from a network provider.

+- Flu shots (or vaccines), COVID-19 vaccinations, Hepatitis B vaccinations, and pneumonia vaccinations, as long as you get them from a network provider. - Emergency services from network providers or from out-of-network providers. - Urgently needed plan-covered services, which are services requiring immediate medical attention that are not emergencies, provided you are temporarily outside the service area of our plan, or it is unreasonable given your time, place, and circumstances to obtain this service from network providers with whom our plan contracts.
 Examples of urgently needed services are unforeseen medical illnesses and injuries or unexpected flare-ups of existing conditions.
 However, medically necessary routine provider visits, such as annual checkups, are not considered urgently needed even if you are outside the service area of our plan or our plan network is temporarily unavailable. - Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside our service area.
-If possible, please call Member Services before you leave the service area so we can help arrange for you to have maintenance dialysis while you are away. - Second opinions from another network provider except for certain specialty care. - Medicare-covered preventive care as specified in the Medical Benefits Chart found at the front of this EOC. - Outpatient care for mental health at network Mental Health Departments. - Routine vision exams. - Routine hearing exams. - Cancer counseling.
+If possible, please call Member Services before you leave the service area so we can help arrange for you to have maintenance dialysis while you are away. - Chiropractic services, as long as you get them from a network provider. - Routine eye exams, as long as you get them from a network provider. - Mental health and substance abuse care from specialists at a Kaiser Permanente owned and operated facility. - Naturopathy visits as long as you get them from a network provider. - Acupuncture visits not covered by Medicare as long as you get them from a network provider.

-Section 2.3 - How to get care from specialists and other network providers
+Section 2.3 How to get care from specialists and other network providers